ulysseskan/applefitnesschallengecalc/README.md

 <img width="1353" alt="applefitnesschallengecalc_screenshot" src="https://user-images.githubusercontent.com/71786368/190300161-c54b27bd-f331-4bea-9ff4-6543bd72869c.png">

 You'll note it does ask for the expected amount of natural exertion you would put in each Sunday / day of rest.
-You can figure this out by looking at a few of your past rest days.
+You can estimate this by looking at a few of your past rest days.

 <!-- GETTING STARTED -->